brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 4 bht.md

 # Ephesians 2:4 Commentary Help Text

 ## BHT:
-God, being rich in compassion, demonstrated His great love for us by extending His mercy towards us even when we were dead in our sins.
-He breathed new life into us through Christ, uniting us with Him and giving us the opportunity to experience true life.
-This act of mercy and love was not a mere afterthought; it was the very reason why He saved us.
-God's lavish mercy and inexhaustible love are the riches of His character, and it is through these that He extends salvation to us, removing our misery and granting us eternal life.
+But God, for His great love, being rich in mercy, vivified us together with Christ.
+This passage highlights the overflowing, abundant mercy of God.
+Through His great love, He showed us mercy even when we were dead in our sins.
+In this act of love and mercy, God has brought us to life and united us with Christ, granting us newness and restoration in Him.
+His love and mercy are the foundation of our salvation, as He extends His compassion and grace to us, offering us new life and a restored relationship with Him through Christ.

 ## Choicest Commentary Quotes:
 ### Henry Alford: